 Honestly, as experiences go, this is one of the best and most unique we’ve EVER had.
 And what a way to say goodbye to Cambodia, eh?!

 To book a tour with a monk, visit this website and email an enquiry over.
 They run various tours and experiences – ours was the Spiritual Tour.
-It cost us $35 per person in a tuk tuk.
+It cost us $35 per person.